dranjan/dranjan.github.io/README.md

 ## Acknowledgements

 A lot of heavy lifting is being done by the colormap.
-The scientific Python community has done some great work in creating colormaps that are both visually appealing and avoid distortion as perceived visually by humans, and both of those qualities are valuable here.
+The scientific programming community has done some great work in creating colormaps that are both visually appealing and avoid distortion as perceived visually by humans, and both of those qualities are valuable here.
 The one I've selected here is Matplotlib's `plasma`, which